kaievns/sweet-logger/README.md

 # SweetLogger

-This little gem fixes the messed up log entries issue in Rails when it's run in a multi-threaded environment (for example without the `Rack::Lock` middleware)
+This little gem solves two issues with rails `ActiveSuppot::Logger` when it's running in a multi-threaded environment.

-Basically it doesn't let the log entries to overlap when you have several parallel requests handled by rails in different threads.
+1. It doesn't let log entries for concurrent requests overlap

-Also it solves the problem of filtering particular log entries out (for example `/assets/*`) when rails runs in multiple threads without the requests lock.
+2. Adds a log silencer (for `/assets/`) that works correctly with multiple threads

 ## Installation